How much does a ballet dancer make

 The financial and job landscape can be challenging for new ballet dancers.
 Starting salaries range between $31,000 and $36,000 annually, often just enough to cover basic living expenses.
 Many entry-level dancers initially struggle to earn more than $30,000, which can lead to financial strain, especially in high-cost cities.

-Freelance opportunities can supplement income but come with challenges.
+Freelance opportunities can supplement income, but they also come with challenges.
 Freelance ballet dancers’ earnings fluctuate based on gig availability and contract negotiations.
 While freelancing offers flexibility, it also brings income uncertainty, making financial planning more complicated.

 Senior and Principal Dancer Salaries